ettomatic/ashikawa-core/README.md

 [![Dependency Status](https://gemnasium.com/triAGENS/ashikawa-core.png)](https://gemnasium.com/triAGENS/ashikawa-core)
 [![Code Climate](https://codeclimate.com/github/triAGENS/ashikawa-core.png)](https://codeclimate.com/github/triAGENS/ashikawa-core)

 Ashikawa Core is a Wrapper around the ArangoDB Rest API.
-It provides low level access and will be used in different ArangoDB ODMs.
+It provides low level access and will be used in different ArangoDB ODMs and other projects related to the database.
+It is always working with the stable version of ArangoDB, this is currently version **1.1.2**.

 All tests run on Travis CI for the following versions of Ruby:

-* MRI 1.9.2 and 1.9.3
+* MRI 1.8.7, 1.9.2 and 1.9.3
-* Rubinius 1.9 mode
+* Rubinius 1.8 and 1.9 mode
-* JRuby 1.9 mode
+* JRuby 1.8 and 1.9 mode

-It does not run on Ruby 1.8 and is not supposed to do so.
+* REE

 We also run on JRuby and MRI Head, but they are allowed failures (Please see [Travis](http://travis-ci.org/triAGENS/ashikawa-core) for their build status).

 Please note that the `master` branch is always the stable version released on Ruby Gems and documented on RDoc.
 If you want the most recent version, please refer to the `development` branch.